- COVID-19 Resource Hub

 This is when organizations are tasked with strategically planning and managing how customers interact with their brand.
 This practice is a discipline that must be mastered and then leveraged to ensure that consumers have exposure to the company, enjoy optimal experiences and ultimately should be led to engage in a transaction.

-Customer experience management is the practice of closing the gap between the expected customer experience and the actual customer experience.
-One of the most effective ways to achieve this is through a Voice of the Customer solution which collects customer intentions, needs and expectations at key moments in the customer journey, and provides the insights to close the feedback loop to, ultimately, improve the CX.
+Customer experience management is the practice of closing the gap between the expected experience and the actual experience.
+One of the most effective ways to achieve this is with a Voice of the Customer solution that collects customer intentions, needs and expectations at key moments in the customer journey, and provides the insights to close the feedback loop to, ultimately, improve the CX.

 This makes the voice of your customers essential in moving the needle and improving the customer experience.
-By collecting information on your customer’s intent, needs, and experiences across digital platforms you better understand strengths and weaknesses from a customer’s perspective.
+By collecting information on your customer’s intent, needs, and experiences on all your touchpoints, you can better understand strengths and weaknesses from a customer’s perspective.